Device certificates

 Creating an intermediate certificate

 The intermediate certificate is signed by the CA certificate, but will also be used to sign device certificates.
 This step is optional.
 If you are fine with signing all the device certificates with one common CA certificate, then you can skip this step.
 However, if you need some certificates between the CA certificate and the device certificate then it is the way to go.
-Keep in mind that in the Cumulocity IoT cloud the maximum length of the chain of certificates is currently restricted to 10.
+Keep in mind that in the Cumulocity cloud the maximum length of the chain of certificates is currently restricted to 10.
 This behaviour can be changed for dedicated installations by changing a platform wide configuration setting and increasing (or decreasing) the allowed maximum length of the chain of certificates to more (or less) than 10.
 If you use a chain with a length greater than 2, we strongly recommend you to use the proof of possession feature to protect your service from DOS attacks.

 To create the intermediate certificate: